Now, with the 0D3 tube properly clamped and aligned in the Sherline mill:

 Applying the vacuum cleaner while milling seems to have kept the dust out of the base, although I’m not sure I can pull that trick off every time.

-One thought on “Vacuum Tube LEDs: Milling a 0D3 Spigot the Right Way”
+One response to “Vacuum Tube LEDs: Milling a 0D3 Spigot the Right Way”